 Anyways.
 These carrots are tasty!
 They are crunchy, but have a nice slightly sweet orange ginger flavor.
 They were a welcome change from my regular Garlic Dill Carrots that I always make.
 I made a couple tweaks to the recipe, but for the most part, I followed Melanie’s original.
 Here’s the tweaks that I made:

-- I doubled the recipe and made a 2 liter jar.
+- I doubled the recipe and use a 2 liter anaerobic fermenting jar (affiliate link).